 A very large consulting firm wrote back to say they weren’t interested in learning more about Domino because:

-We are pretty far down the path evaluating several different technologies in this space and don’t want to incur the cost of spinning up on another.
+We are pretty far down the path evaluating several different technologies in this space and don’t want to incur the cost of spinning up another.

 With all the objectivity I can muster, this still seems illogical to me.
 If you’re going to make an important decision and invest months (and probably man-years) of time to find a good solution to your problems, isn’t it worth taking 30 minutes to learn about another possible solution?
 In expected value terms, that seems like a no-brainer.